vishwajatania87/airflow-bitcoin-price/README.md

 - Apache Airflow
 - Python packages listed in `requirements.txt`
 - Access to a PostgreSQL database
-- Run the DDL.sql in your PostgreSQL database and have the table ready to land the data.
+- Run the sql located in 'ddl/create_bitcoin_price.sql' in your PostgreSQL database and have the table ready to land the data.

 ## Setup